Spiffyk/twitch-node-sdk/README.md

 ## Events

+Most JavaScript-heavy apps use events to be notified of state changes.
+Some changes might occur due to user actions outside your app's control, so the only way to be notified is through events.

+`Twitch.events.addListener` allows you to subscribe to an event:

+    Twitch.events.addListener('auth.login', function() {
+      // user is logged in
+    });

+`Twitch.events.removeListener` allows you to remove listeners for an event:

+    var handleLogin = function() {
+      alert('you're logged in!);
+    };

+    Twitch.events.addListener('auth.login', handleLogin);
+    Twitch.events.removeListener('auth.login', handleLogin);

+`Twitch.events.removeAllListeners` allows you to remove all listeners for an event.

 ### auth.login

-This event is emitted when we initialize a session for a user, either because the current page is a login redirect_uri or we have restored the session from persistent storage.
+This event is emitted when we initialize a session for a user, either because the current page is a login `redirect_uri` or we have restored the session from persistent storage.

 ### auth.logout

 This event is emitted when we no longer have a valid session for a user.
-This means we either called Twitch.logout() or the user has revoked access on TwitchTV for your application.
+This means we either called `Twitch.logout` or the user has revoked access on Twitch for your application.

 ## Development